Top 5 Most Common Medical Malpractice Cases in Turkey and How to Handle Them

 Our strengths include:

-- Specialized Expertise – Deep knowledge of both medical procedures and malpractice law.
+- Specialized expertise in both medical procedures and malpractice law.

-- International Experience – Successfully representing clients from Europe, North America, the Middle East, and beyond.
+- International Experience – Successfully representing clients from Europe, North America, the Middle East, and other regions.

-- Transparent Communication – Keeping clients informed at every stage of the legal process.
+- Transparent communication, keeping clients updated at every step of the legal process.

-Turkish law sets strict statutes of limitations for malpractice claims—generally between two and five years, depending on the case.
-Acting promptly ensures:
+Turkish law has strict time limits for malpractice claims, usually between two and five years depending on the case.
+Acting quickly helps you:

 - Evidence is preserved before it’s altered or lost.